giantswarm/velero-app/README.md

 - You should deploy only 1 release of this chart per Kubernetes cluster as it can run backups for entire cluster.
 - You must create the S3 bucket or Azure Blob upfront.
-- You must generated Cloud Provider credentials upfront.
+- You must create the Cloud Provider credentials upfront.

 ## Installation